Ancient Trees & Our Tea Source

 With a history of tea cultivation dating back over 1,300 years.
 The indigenous Blang people, who have lived in this area for countless generations, are credited with pioneering the cultivation of tea trees.

-The tea forests, including Dapingzhang Old Tea Forest of Jingmai Mountain are unique because they are not monoculture plantations but rather a biodiverse ecosystem where tea trees grow alongside other plants and wildlife.
-This natural harmony contributes to the distinctive orchid flavor and aroma of Jingmai mountain Tea.
+The tea forests, including Dapingzhang Old Tea Forest of Jingmai Mountain are unique because they are not monoculture farms but rather a biodiverse ecosystem where tea trees grow alongside other plants and wildlife.
+This type of natural balance is where our Jingmai and Liubao tea trees are raised.

 Growth Environment of Ancient Trees

-• Ancient trees are arbors that reproduce sexually and thrive in natural environments.
-They have a strong resistance to pests, a large canopy, and prominent main branches.
-The leaves are fewer but highly resilient and rich in amino acids, leading to lower yields.
-These are often individually harvested due to their age and rarity.
+- Ancient trees are arbors that thrive in natural environments.
+They have a strong resistance to pests, a large shadow canopy, and bold main branches.
+The leaves are fewer in yield but highly resilient and rich in amino acids.
+These rare ancient trees are often individually harvested due to their age.

-• The mountain’s humid subtropical climate, frequent mist, and fertile red soil create ideal conditions for slow, rich leaf development.
+The mountain’s humid subtropical climate, regular mist, and fertile red soil create ideal conditions for slow, rich leaf growth.

-• Ancient tea trees grow intermixed with native forest species, forming a semi-wild agroforestry system meaning no chemical fertilizers, and natural shade protection.
+Ancient tea trees grow intermixed with native forest species, forming a semi-wild agroforestry system requiring no chemical fertilizers to chase away pests.
+Another benefit is the shade protection from the harsh sunlight.

 Tea Liquor and Value of Ancient Trees

-• Liquid: Ancient trees tea is full-bodied, with a rich and layered taste.
-It offers an elegant, natural aroma that lingers and an exceptional steeping endurance, typically lasting over 15 brews in a gaiwan.
+Liquid: Ancient trees tea is full-bodied, with a rich and layered taste.
+It offers an elegant, natural aroma that lingers and an exceptional steeping endurance, typically lasting over 15 brews in a gaiwan lidded bowl.

-• Aroma: Fragrant and ethereal — floral, orchid-like, sometimes with wild honey or mountain forest notes.
+Aroma: Fragrant and ethereal with floral, orchid-like, sometimes with wild honey or mountain forest notes.

-• Energy (“Cha Qi”): Described as powerful yet clean — a deep, calm vitality unique to ancient-tree teas.
+Energy (“Cha Qi”): Described as powerful yet clean — a deep, calm brightness unique to ancient-tree teas.

 To explore more about the Jingmai Mountain Tea System——Jingmai Mountain Culture Brings the Spirit to Chinese Tea